mydaytrip/driver-company-api/source/includes/trip-api.md

 vehicleId             | string                            | Optional.
 Id of the assigned vehicle, if assigned. vehicleModel          | string                            | Optional.
-Information about assigned vehicle model, if assigned and we have the info. englishSpeakingDriver | boolean                           | Specifies if this trip requires an English-speaking driver. departureAt           | string                            | UTC timestamp of the departure date with time. acceptationNote       | string                            | Optional.
+Information about assigned vehicle model, if assigned and we have the info. englishSpeakingDriver | boolean                           | Specifies if this trip requires an English-speaking driver. departureAt           | string                            | UTC timestamp of the departure date with time.
+For a trip covering multiple orders this will be the minimum from all orders. acceptationNote       | string                            | Optional.
 Acceptation note for this trip. orders                | list of [Order](#order)           | List of orders that this trip covers.
 Will be one order for private trips and one or more for pool trips.